By · Co-Founder · 19 min read · Updated

 • The specialist maintains the roster as staff join, leave, or change credentials

 The nurse manager’s role shifts from operator to approver.
 She retains final authority over every scheduling decision; the upstream work is handled for her.
 For a full walkthrough of how SimpleScheduleAI delivers scheduling as a service, see how it works.
+Try building a schedule in the interactive simulator.

 TCP TimeClock+ implementation timelines vary by configuration complexity and are not published.
 Contact TCP directly for a current estimate.
 Time-to-first-schedule includes setup calls, entering staff and payroll configurations, credential rules, and training on both the scheduling and time-tracking sides.
 A managed scheduling service takes 3-5 days because the specialist handles all configuration from the nurse manager’s staff roster.